Cavalier King Charles Spaniel

 Cavaliers are not too picky when it comes to food, some would even say they have a great appetite.
 Dogs of this breed can easily adapt to new living conditions, so a diet change should not be to big of an issue.
 Both wet and dry food can work great for a dog of this breed.
 Always remember to pick the right formula for your dog’s age and size.
 Cavalier King Charles Spaniel is classified as a small dog breed - Optimal Mini is a complete diet for small dogs that will provide your canine friend with all necessary nutrients and any and all vitamins and minerals your dog may require.

-Prima Plus | Complete, balanced nutrition for adult dogs to keep them in lean shape
+Prima Plus | Complete, balanced nutrition for adult dogs to keep them in lean shape test

 Sensitive Digest | Hypoallergenic dry food for dogs with digestive sensitivities